2022 Investment Plan and Transport 2050: 10-Year Priorities

 • Why is BRT and traditional bus/trolley service lumped together with ALRT in many of the survey questions which simply ask if one supports the changes or not?

-Peter Boothroyd asked about 2 years ago
+Peter Boothroyd asked over 2 years ago

 When creating a survey tool for a project, there are a number of considerations to balance, including gathering information required by our Planning teams and making it user-friendly for the people taking the survey.
 As a trade-off to make the survey a manageable length, while still capturing useful feedback on the plans, we included multiple open-ended questions, so people could include comments on elements of the 2022 Investment Plan and Transport 2050 10-Year Priorities that weren’t included in the scaled questions.
 And while the survey serves as the main method of capturing public input on the plans, feedback submitted by email or phone will also be included in the engagement summary report.